UIM-Community/checkconfig2/README.md

 At every execution a new SQLite table is created, at the end of the execution you can open the SQLite database to see your data.

+> Think to update the use lib "X:/Nimsoft/perllib"; at the start of the script

+## Requirements
+- CA UIM Perl SDK (with all the requirement & perl executable installed on the system)

 ## Configuration

 ```xml